UWC2-PYTHON/ProgrammingInPython/source/modules/Closures.rst

 So each time ``counter()`` is called, a new ``incr`` function is created.
 Along with the new function, a new namespace is created that holds the ``count`` name.
 So the new ``incr`` function is holding a reference to that new ``count`` name.

-This is what makes it a "closure" -- it carries with it the scope in which it was created (or enclosed - I guess that's where the word closure comes from).
+This is what makes it a "closure" -- it carries with it the scope in which it was created or enclosed - I guess that's where the word closure comes from.

 The returned ``incr`` function is a "curried" function -- a function with some parameters pre-specified.